bryango/bryango/README.md

 - holographic tensor networks
 - the von Neumann algebra as a formal description of quantum entanglement

-I have basic knowledge of these topics but have no prior experience working on them.
+I have basic knowledge of these topics but have not much experience working on them.

 ## On the Side